navigating-stories/orange-story-navigator/doc/widgets/tutorial4.md

 ![Radar Plot](../../doc/widgets/images/rows_character.png)

 ### Step 5: Merge the Custom Word List with Story Elements
-- Task: Merge the Halliday categorization with the subject-verb list extracted from the fairytales using the Merge Data widget.
+- Task: Merge the Halliday categorization with the subject-verb list extracted from the fairytales using the **Merge Data widget**.
 - Outcome: You will have a merged dataset containing the subject, verb, and their corresponding Halliday categories.
 - Take care to ensure the merge is done correctly.
 In this case, the verbs related to the selected narrator will determine the merge, that is: the data from the Halliday categories are *added* to the subject-verb connections.
-The merged dataset is the nequal in size to the subject-verb connections dataset.
+The merged dataset is equal in size to the subject-verb connections dataset.
-- Widget: Merge Data → Data Table (5)

 ### Step 6: Remove Irrelevant Columns and Inspect Data
 - Task: Use the **Select Columns widget** to remove any unnecessary columns for clarity and further analysis.